The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

-This construction suggests that there could be a class of loose prelegendrians in $(\C^{2n+1},\D_\can)$ that is governed by an $h$-principle.
-Investigating this question will be part of future work of the authors.

-On the other side, the prelegendrian stabilization gives a clear procedure to find exotic pairs of prelegendrians: build prelegendrians $\Lambda$ so that $\cL(\Lambda)$ is non-loose.
-This follows the same line of reasoning as in \cref{thm:InfinitelyPrelegendrianTorus}, since proving the non-looseness of a Legendrian is a non-trivial task that usually requires input from pseudoholomorphic curve theory (or its variants in generating functions, microlocal sheaf theory, etc). \begin{corollary} There exists a prelegendrian embedding
+Prelegendrian stabilization gives a clear procedure to find exotic pairs of prelegendrians: It suffices to construct $\Lambda$ with $\cL(\Lambda)$ non-loose.
+In the following result, this is established using fillability: \begin{corollary} There exists a prelegendrian embedding

 where $j_0+\cdots+j_k=n$, such that $\cL(\Lambda)\subseteq \cC(\C^{2n+1},\D_\std)$ is non-loose.
 In particular, $\Lambda$ and $s(\Lambda)$ are formally prelegendrian isotopic but not prelegendrian isotopic. \end{corollary}